wookiehangover/sambreed-dev/src/content/writing/2023/an-even-worse-search.md

 pubDate: "December 21 2023"
 ---

 I have a new page that collects [All the Links](/links) from my links blog posts.
-This is a post about that page and its lofi search.
+This is about how I made the page and its lofi search experience.

 Go to [sambreed.dev/links](/links) or try this rickety old search box: